schitresh/computer_science/database_system/7_concurrency_control.md

 - This happens if another transaction updates the value between the two reads

 ### Phantom Read
-- When a transaction executes a query twice but it retrieve different the rows
+- When a transaction executes a query twice but it retrieves different rows
 - This happens if another transaction adds new rows that match the search criteria

 ### Isolation Levels
 - These specify how transactions should be isolated from one another
   - Prevents the concurrency problems
   - The choice of isolation level depends on specific requirements
-- Higher isolation offers stronger data consistency but longer lock times and increased contention
+- Higher isolation offers stronger data consistency
+  - But longer lock times and increased contention
   - Leading to decreased concurrency and perrformance
 - Read Uncommitted
   - Allows to read uncommitted data from other transactions
   - Can lead to dirty reads, non-repeatable reads, phantom reads
 - Read Committed
-  - Allows to read only committed data
+  - Allows to read only committed data (prevents dirty reads)
-  - Transaction holds a lock the current row and prevents operations from other transactions
+  - Transaction holds a lock on the current row
-  - Prevents dirty reads
+    - And prevents operations from other transactions
 - Repeatable Read
-  - Ensures that a transaction always read the same data for a given query
+  - Ensures that a transaction always reads the same data for a given query
   - Even if other transactions modify the data in the meantime
   - Prevents dirty reads and non-repeatable reads
-  - Transaction holds read locks on the referencing rows and write locks on the referenced rows
+  - Transaction holds read locks on the referencing rows
+    - And write locks on the referenced rows
 - Serializable
   - Ensures that transactions are executed serially
   - Provides highest level of isolation
   - Prevents dirty reads, non-repeatable reads, phantom reads

 ## Starvation
-- When transaction is not able to get the required resources and is continuously delayed or blocked
+- When transaction is not able to get the required resources
+  - And is continuously delayed or blocked
   - This happens when other transactions are given priority
 - Causes
   - Waiting scheme for locked items is unfair (maybe priority queue)
   - The same transaction is selected as victim repeatedly